komalupadhyaya/Flight-Bucks/README.md

-# FlightMitra
+# Flightbucks

-FlightMitra is a modern web application designed to streamline travel planning, offering an intuitive interface for exploring flight and ground travel options.
+Flightbucks is a modern web application designed to streamline travel planning, offering an intuitive interface for exploring flight and ground travel options.
 Featuring a sleek dark theme with vibrant purple accents and custom SVG assets, FlightMitra combines aesthetic appeal with user-friendly functionality.

 ## Features